Profile Member - Start Setback

 When 'Infill' components are set to 'Horizontal' spacing, the spacing will be measured horizontally.
 If this setting is turned off, then the spacing will be measured along the path of the Assembly.

-Component - Spacing Layout
+Component - Layout

 Component - Start, Junctions, and End Checkbox